ricardocotillo/test_nestjs/README.md

 ### HTML Page Controller

 The `HtmlPageController` serves an HTML page with a link to download the email file.
-The HTML content is read from a template file in the static directory, and placeholders are replaced with dynamic values.
+It uses NestJS's built-in template rendering with Handlebars (`@Render()` decorator) to render the view template located in the `views` directory.

 ### Module Structure